Thymol blue

 Thymol blue (thymolsulfonephthalein) is a brownish-green or reddish-brown crystalline powder that is used as a pH indicator.
 It is insoluble in water but soluble in alcohol and dilute alkali solutions.

 It transitions from red to yellow at pH 1.2–2.8 and from yellow to blue at pH 8.0–9.6.
-It is usually a component of Universal indicator.
+It is usually a component of universal indicator.

 At wavelength (378 - 382) nm, extinction coefficient > 8000 and at wavelength (298 - 302) nm, the extinction coefficient > 12000.

 Structures

-Thymol blue has different structures at different pH.